LPMatrix/laravel-redbiller-example/docs/README.md

 ## MOBILE AIRTIME
 ### Purchase airtime
+Send airtime to your customers in their preferred mobile network.

 ### Retry purchase
+Retry a Cancelled transaction.

 ### Verify purchase
+Confirm the status of a transaction.

 ### Get purchases
+Get all transactions; filter by status, phone number and more.

 ### Get retried trail
+See all instances a cancelled (failed and reversed) transaction was retried.

 ## MOBILE AIRTIME PIN GENERATION
 ### Purchase airtime PIN